SLiCAP/SLiCAPexamples/README.md

 # SLiCAP test files and examples

 This repository comprises test files and examples for SLiCAP.

-- Test files will be executed each time SLiCAP is updated.
+- Examples help users to understand and apply SLiCAP
-- Examples can be downloaded by SLiCAP users to help tyhem understanding and applying SLiCAP.
+- Test files will be executed each time SLiCAP is updated and are not intented as worked-out examples